matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 User data is read on every UI and [Reporting API](/guides/piwiks-reporting-api) request.

 There is some user related information that is not stored directly in user entities.
-They are descirbed below:
+They are described below:

 <a name="other-data-user-access"></a>
 ### User permissions